 - (1) VA BADGE: The PIV badge is a recognized governmental form of ID.
 It's like a driver's license or passport.
 Therefore, losing it is something to report and rectify immediately.
 The badging process takes months and is why it is initiated during your MS 1 year.
 If you don't have a badge, contact Dr. Caruso immediately.
 Please also contact our BCM contact person, Ms. Dianne Ohnstad (Dianne.Ohnstad@bcm.edu), as well.
 The badge and credentialing process is required prior to your rounding at the VA. - (2) Computer access/training: Computer access from the VA will be requested in advance of your rotation and is often dependent on you maintaining yearly HIPAA training at the VA through their online training system called TMS (email notification will be sent to you to renew this training).
-On the first day of your rotation you will receive training on the VA computer system called CPRS. - g) Student Commitments: You are expected to be available for rounds and patient care 6/7 days of the week.
-If you must be absent from the rotation for any reason, you must contact your team (upper level and attending), your Chief Resident, and the Clerkship Director.
-Any unexcused absence will be considered a serious breach of professionalism and can result in a failing grade. - h) Email Announcements: Kindly pay attention to your BCM email account as we will email updates and announcements throughout the term.
+On the first day of your rotation you will receive training on the VA computer system called CPRS. - 9) Student Commitments / Absence Policies: You are expected to be available for inpatient rounds and patient care 6 out of 7 days of the week unless otherwise instructed.
+If you need to be absent from the rotation for additional time for any reason you need to please reach out to the Clerkship Director and Coordinator 4 weeks before the expected absences.
+If you have an unexpected absence (i.e. you are sick) you must contact your team (upper level and attending), your Chief Resident, the Clerkship Director, and clerkship coordinator.
+Any unexcused absence will be considered a serious breach of professionalism that can impact your final clerkship grade. - a) Weekends on Medicine: we arrange the schedule carefully to ensure that ALL students work the same number of weekends while on IM.
+How we ensure this: - i) All students get the 4th weekend off. - ii) All students get the weekends off when at BSLMC - iii) All students get the weekend off after the NBME technically the registrar does not have you enrolled in any course, but we want to reiterate here that the weekend is off - iv) Depending on when your BSLMC weeks occur will dictate if you are given one additional weekend off while at Ben Taub: - (1) For example: - (a) If student A is scheduled 4 weeks BT \rightarrow 2 weeks VA \rightarrow 2 week BSLMC you would get the 4th, 7th and 8th weekend off = 3 weekends - (b) If student B is scheduled 4 weeks BT → 2 weeks BLSMC → 2 weeks VA they would get the 4th, 5th 6th and 8th weekend off = 4 weekends - (c) Student A would be given off the 2^{nd} weekend at BT to equalize the total number of weekends off.

+10) Email Announcements: Please pay attention to your BCM email account as we will email updates and announcements throughout the term.
 In addition, make use of our BCM sponsored Blackboard website.
 You are all entered into the systems user database.
 You must self-enroll in the Internal Medicine Core Clerkship course in order to view materials, use Communication or Student Tools or take quizzes or surveys.
-If you have any difficulties with login or password, please contact William McKinney (wwm.ckinn@bcm.edu) in the Undergraduate Medical Education office.
+If you have any difficulties with login or password, please contact William McKinney (wwmckinn@bcm.edu) in the Undergraduate Medical Education office.
 Please also pay attention to your BCM email account which I tend to email semi regularly during the clerkship.